github/codeql/docs/language/learn-ql/javascript/type-tracking.rst

   }

 `Here <https://lgtm.com/query/1053770500827789481>`__ is a run of an example query using the model to find `set` calls on one of the Firebase sample projects.
-It's been modified slightly to handle a bit more of the API, which is out of scope of this tutorial.
+It's been modified slightly to handle a bit more of the API, which is beyond the scope of this tutorial.

 Tracking associated data
 ------------------------

-By adding extra parameters to the type-tracking predicate we can carry along extra bits of information about the result.
+By adding extra parameters to the type-tracking predicate, we can carry along extra bits of information about the result.

 For example, here's a type-tracking version of ``firebaseRef()``, which